 Where CEB's Challenger customer helps is shaping a process to engage your clients during that time.
 I personally don’t believe you have to suffer the pain of asking 4/5 times for an answer.

 Sorry to say, if you're getting this experience you’re not in an equal relationship with your customer and it has nothing to do with industry, personality, history or product.
 It's about what value you put on yourself, your business and relationship.

 It may sound scary but just think about any other relationship you have.
 Wouldn't you let the person know if something wasn't quite right?
 I'd hope so or it'd be an unhealthy one.

 Setting the expectation of decisions with your customers can be done and believe me it will change the whole dynamic positively in your relationship.
 We have to get comfortable with holding tension in our customer relationships...

 ...It's creating a space to get personal, to be bold, to push the boundaries for all the right reasons and to create change in our client's worlds.
 Bernadette McClelland

-- First get to know what your customer expectations are of you and be clear on what you're looking for from the relationship.
+Get to know what your customer expectations are of you and be clear on what you're looking for from the relationship.
 You may need to go back to existing agreements you have together and evaluate what they've asked of you and you of them.
 Write this down.

-- Before your next customer conversation role play with a manager, colleague or peer.
+Before your next customer conversation role play with a manager, colleague or peer.
 Mention that you'd like to get much clearer on how you make decisions with your customer and you want to have an honest and transparent conversation around this.

+This approach will take a little work.
+But what's a couple hours of work to waiting another 3 months for a decision.
 If you're in a situation where you find it very difficult where decisions run on and on.
 I'd love to hear from you directly.